abhijitdasgupta12/Notes/README.md

 # Notes
-"Notes" is a simple Android Application that allows the user to create, update &amp; delete notes or ToDo stuffs in their android device.
-This project is a test project &amp; I will update this app with new features in future.
-This app uses SQLite to store info.
+"Notes" is a simple offline Android Application that allows the user to create, edit & delete notes in their android device.

+# Note
+This application was developed during my learning process & for non-profit and personal use only.
+Some of the layout design idea was taken from Internet.